 For a decade, Anna worked as the Associate Vice President for Grant Programs for the Rhode Island Foundation.
 There she led the Hispanics in Philanthropy initiative and managed a team of Program Officers in the Program Department.
 Currently, Anna is the Director of the Latino Policy Institute at Roger Williams University and the Director of University Outreach & Engagement at RWU.

-Paola Fernandez is the Director of Public Policy and Government Relations at United Way of Rhode Island.
-She is responsible for the development and promotion United Way’s Public Policy agenda in alignment with the organization’s Community Impact goals.
-Ms. Fernandez provides staff support in managing the administrative operations and communications of the department with a strong emphasis in public policy, government relations, and advocacy activities.
-Prior to her current role, she served as the Coordinator for the RI After School Plus Alliance where she was responsible for development and management of activities promoting quality out-of-school-time programs and the support needed to ensure that children have access to these programs.
-Ms. Fernandez holds a Bachelor of Science in Management with a concentration in Human Resources from Johnson & Wales University.
+Paola Fernandez was born in Argentina and arrived in Rhode Island at the age of 10.
+She is the Director of Public Policy and Government Relations at United Way of Rhode Island where she is responsible for the development and coordination of public policy strategies and partnerships with local, state, and federal government.
+Her career in the nonprofit sector has been focused on social issues and spans across grant allocations and management, outcomes and performance management, advocacy campaign development, lobbying, coalition building, research and documentation of community needs, facilitation, and planning community events.
+Prior to her current role, she served as the Coordinator for the RI After School Plus Alliance, a statewide public policy and research organization, where she was responsible for development and management of activities promoting quality out-of-school-time programs and the support needed to ensure that children have access to these programs.
+She holds a Bachelor of Science Degree in Management with a concentration in Human Resources from Johnson & Wales University.
+Paola is active on various boards, and most recently became co-chair and one of the founding members of the newly created Asociación Argentina de Rhode Island.
+She resides in Cranston with her husband and two children.

 Peter B. Wilbur is Vice President for University Outreach & Engagement at Roger Williams University.
 He previously held senior positions in proprietary education and industry as president and principal of a manufacturing facility; immediately prior to arriving at RWU he served as controller, assistant dean and eventually president of the Katharine Gibbs School in Providence, R.I.
 In 13 years with the University, Mr. Wilbur has been a senior-level contributor in finance and administration, human resources, strategic planning and community and government relations.
 He accepted his current position in 2011 and has played a key role in launching significant RWU initiatives such as the Community Partnerships Center, the Latino Policy Institute and more.
 Mr. Wilbur earned a bachelor’s degree in philosophy and religion from Bowdoin College in Brunswick, Maine, and completed a master’s of public administration degree at Roger Williams.
 He is a member of the American Society for Public Administration and serves as the vice chair of the Exeter, R.I., Fire District while he’s not at the University.